13 Things You Do That Your Cat Actually Hates

 Not enough litter boxes

 Is your kitty doing her business in the wrong spots?
-It could just be that she feels there’s not enough of her smell around your house.
+You may be making one of these 12 dangerous cat-owner mistakes.
+Most likely, your cat feels there’s not enough of her smell around your house.
 Vitale suggests having more litter boxes: “Cats are typically more relaxed and secure in areas that have their scent,” she says.
 “Usually, the rule is you want at least one litter box per cat plus an extra, although some cats may need more than this.”
 She says to spread the boxes around the house, and she advises choosing unscented cat litter and cleaning the boxes with unscented products, so no chemical smells keep your cat from being able to adequately detect her own fragrance.
-Avoid making these 12 dangerous cat-owner mistakes.

 It’s no news flash that most cats hate going into a carrier.
 But it’s not the box itself that’s the problem—it’s the veterinarian they usually have to visit when they get closed up in there.
 Vitale says that, with some work, you can change their negative associations with more positive ones.
 For starters, “leave the carrier out with a blanket inside so the cat can explore the carrier and even sit in it at times where the cat is just relaxing at home,” she says.
 You can put treats and catnip inside too.
 Once he ventures in there on his own, praise him and give him more treats.
 If he gets comfortable, try shutting the door for a minute—and then opening it and dispensing even more goodies.